anupama1990/Artery-C/README.md

 Only [CMake](http://www.cmake.org) is the officially supported way for building Artery.

 Compatible versions of INET, Veins, Vanetza, and other components are managed as [git submodules](https://git-scm.com/docs/git-submodule) in the *extern* subdirectory.
-Please make sure to fetch these submodules when cloning our repository!
+Please make sure to fetch these submodules when cloning Artery-C repository!

     git clone --recurse-submodule https://github.com/riebl/artery.git